The Remains of the Day (film): Plot

 Kenton forms a relationship with former co-worker Tom Benn and accepts his proposal of marriage.
 She informs Stevens as an ultimatum, but he will not admit his feelings and only offers his congratulations.
 Finding her crying, his only response is to call her attention to a neglected domestic task, and she leaves Darlington Hall before the start of the Second World War.

 En route to meeting Kenton in 1958, Stevens is mistaken for a gentleman at a pub.
 Doctor Carlisle, a local GP, helps him refuel the Daimler, deduces that he is actually a manservant, and asks his thoughts about Lord Darlington's actions.
 Initially denying having even met him, Stevens later admits to having served and respected him, noting that Darlington later confessed that his Nazi sympathies had been misguided and naive.
 Stevens tells Carlisle that, although Lord Darlington was unable to correct his error, he is attempting to correct his own.

 Stevens meets Kenton, who has separated from her husband and is staying at a boarding house on the coast.
 She and Stevens discuss how Lord Darlington died from a broken heart after suing a newspaper for libel, losing the suit and his reputation.
 Stevens mentions that Cardinal was killed in the war.
 Kenton declines to resume her position at Darlington Hall, wishing to remain near her pregnant daughter and, despite years of unhappiness, thinking about going back to her husband.
 Stevens supposes they may never meet again, and they part fondly but are both quietly upset, with Kenton visibly tearful as her bus pulls away.

-Stevens returns to Darlington Hall, where Lewis asks if he remembers what he had said at the conference in the 30s.
+Stevens returns to Darlington Hall, where Lewis asks whether he remembers what he had said at the conference in the 30s.
 Stevens replies that he was too busy serving to listen to the speeches.
 A pigeon flies into the fireplace from the chimney, and Lewis catches and sets it free.
 Stevens watches the bird as it flies away, leaving Darlington Hall far behind.